sfbennett/sfbennett/README.md

 #### 🧰 Languages and Tools
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,react,redux,vscode,github,git,nodejs,expressjs,postgres)](https://skillicons.dev)

-🌱 I’ve recently acquired React and Redux skills and am currently learning Node.js and Express.js.
+🌱 I’ve recently acquired React and Redux skills and am currently learning Node.js, Express.js and SQL.

 #### 🏳️‍🌈 About Me
 I'm an editor turned self-taught front-end developer currently on the TechNative Digital Full-Stack Developer 16-week bootcamp.
 I am eager to turn my keen eye for design and development into a satisying and rewarding career in tech as a software developer.